casper-network/docs/source/docs/casper/operators/joining.md

 ### Updating `config.toml` file {#updating-config-file}

-At the top of a `config.toml` file as shown here, enter the trusted block hash to replace the `'HEX-FORMATTED BLOCK HASH'`.
+At the top of a `config.toml` file as shown here, enter the trusted block hash to replace the `'HEX-FORMATTED BLOCK HASH'` and uncomment the line by deleting the leading '#'.
 For more information and the path to the `config.toml` file, see [Config File](setup#config-file).

 ```
 # ================================